srikanthm79/CF-ChatGPT-Bridge/README.md

 - **completionEndpoint**: The specific endpoint URL used for generating text completions.

 ### Content Moderation
 - **abusiveWords**: A list of words that are considered abusive or inappropriate.
-The assistant will avoid using these words in its responses.

 ### Assistant Limits
 - **assistantMessageLimit**: The maximum number of messages the assistant can handle in a single interaction or session.
 This setting helps manage the scope of interactions.